jreaso/mmath-thesis/README.md

-# Emulation on Unusual Input Spaces
+# Advances in Emulation and the TENSE Framework

-Associated code for dissertation on emulation over unusual input spaces.
+Supplementary code for MMATH thesis on _Advances in Emulation and the TENSE Framework_.

 Code is in `src`, the `lib` directory contains reusable code and functions:
 - `filled.contour3` - modification of `filled.contour` to remove legend.